Spherical Poisson Waves: Main Results

 \subsection{Functional Convergence}

 In the previous subsections we presented a number of quantitative convergence results for sequences of random vectors, such as vectors of spherical harmonic coefficients or points evaluations over a subset of $d$ points.
-It is natural to ask whether we can also obtain results for the sequence of eigenfunctions $\left\{ T_{\ell ,t}(.)\right\} $ considered as random elements of $L^{2}(\mathbb{S}^{2}).$ The answer is affirmative, thanks to some very recent results in this direction in \cite{BCD}.
+It is natural to ask whether we can also obtain results for the sequence of eigenfunctions $\left\{ T_{\ell ,t}(.)\right\} $ considered as random elements in functional spaces; the answer is affirmative, thanks to some very recent results in this direction in \cite{BCD}.
+We shall consider in particular $L^{2}(\mathbb{S}^{2})$ and the Sobolev space $W_{\alpha,2}(\mathbb{S}^2)$, $\alpha>0$, to distinguish the probability metric in the two cases, we shall write $d_{3,L^{2}(\mathbb{S}^{2})}$ and $d_{3,W_{\alpha,2} (\mathbb{S}^2)}$, respectively.
+Let us recall also that for a general function space $K$ we have that $C_b^3(K)$ is the class of real-valued functions on $K$ that have bounded Fr\'echet derivatives up to order three.
+This space is equipped with the norm